qsymmachus/notes/machine-learning.md

 These vectors than serve as our features.
 If we feed these into a deep network with an __embedding layer__, the model can discover some aspects.
 For example, it might discover a "children's movie" aspect because a particular group of kids movies tend to be watched together.

 It's important to note that the _machine_ discovers these embeddings.
 Some embeddings are intuitive (like movie categorization), others are not intuitive and only make sense to the machine.
-You just choose the number of dimensions (aspects) in the embedding layer, and your embedding spontaneously emerge. _Similar items_ will be embedded _close to eachother_ in `d`-dimensional space.
+You just choose the number of dimensions (aspects) in the embedding layer, and your embedding spontaneously emerge. _Similar items_ will be embedded _close to each other_ in `d`-dimensional space.

 Static vs Dynamic training
 --------------------------